seancoyne/farcry-sublimetext/README.md

 `````

 You can then enter the text for the link and press tab one last time which will move the cursor to the end of the line.

+## Contributions

+If you have a snippet you would like to add please [fork](https://github.com/seancoyne/farcry-sublimetext/fork) the repository and send me a pull request.